Skip to content

 start_date_str str

-Start date string in the format "YYYY-MM-DD" (no time zone).
+Start date in format "YYYY-MM-DD"

 required